tekknolagi/tekknolagi.github.com/_posts/2023-08-31-compiling-ml-models.md

 You can ignore some of the clever coding in `MLP.__init__`.
 This ensures that all of the layers match up end-to-end dimension-wise.

-But this neural network is not build just with floating point numbers.
+But this neural network is not built just with floating point numbers.
 Instead he uses this `Value` thing.
 What's that about?

 ## Intro to the expression builder